 - 16. Particularly with the under 190 Amp welders

 First you’ll learn a few basics of flux core wire so you’ve a base line of knowledge.

 Click on this link and Breeze though the next few headings to the meat of the post.

 Flux core wire is one form of welding wire you can use in your MIG welder.

 Popular because you can weld without the need for a separate tank of shielding gas.
-The flux in the center of flux core wire is designed so that when it melts the flux core wire provides filler metal for your weld and the shielding gases to protect your weld.
+The flux in the center of flux core wire is made so that when it melts the flux core wire provides filler metal for your weld.

 When is Flux Core Wire Used?

-Flux core is often chosen to weld outside where the weather can cause problems with MIG welding.
+Like welding outside where the weather can cause problems when MIG welding.